timcurzon/nomad-cluster/README.md

 1) Once the cluster is up, access the Vault UI at http://172.16.0.101:8200, enter 1 for both the "Key Shares" and "Key Threshold" values & click "Initialize" (note these values are *not* acceptable in production environment).
 Note down the "Initial root token" & "Key 1" values

-2) Now you have the root token, update the Vagrantfile (located in the project root) - replace the placeholder string "[[insert root token value here]]" with the root token value & trigger a Vagrant re-provision with
+2) Now you have the root token, make a copy of the SaltStack overrides example file & name it `overrides.sls` (located at `saltstack/pillar/overrides.sls.example`).
+Replace the placeholder string "[[insert vault root token value here]]" with the root token value & trigger a Vagrant re-provision with
     ```
     vagrant provision
     ```